Baburam Bhattarai: Ceasefires

 Several ceasefires have occurred over the course of the Nepalese civil war.
 Most recently, on 26 April 2006, Prachanda announced a ceasefire with a stated duration of 90 days.
 The move followed weeks of massive protests—the April 2006 Nepalese general strike— in Kathmandu and elsewhere that had forced King Gyanendra to give up the personal dictatorship he had established on 1 February 2005 and restore the parliament that was dissolved in May 2002.

 After that, a new government was established by the Seven-Party Alliance.
 The Parliament and the new government supported the ceasefire and started negotiations with the Maoists on the basis of the twelve-point agreement.
 The two sides agreed that a new constituent assembly will be elected to write a new constitution, and decide the fate of the monarchy.
 The Maoists wanted this process to end with Nepal becoming a republic of Nepal.

 Premiership, 2011-2013

 Bhattarai being greeted with flowers after being elected Prime Minister on 28 August 2011.

 Bhattarai was elected 36th Prime minister of Nepal.
 Having been elected from UCPN (Maoist).
 He was elected in support small parties including MJF (Loktantrik), MJF (Republican), TMLP, TMSP and Nepal Sadbhawana Party splinter groups.
 Bhattarai led the country from 29 August 2011 to 14 March 2013.
-He did some exemplary works during his tenure including the expansion of ring road.